MakarovArtyom/MakarovArtyom.github.io/_posts/2019-02-02-volvo-data.md

 ## Loading dataset to Notebook

 Now we are ready to import and analyze time series in Jupyter notebook.
-We willplotly to visualize the data, pandas package for data manupulation and keras for model building.
+We will use Plotly to visualize the data, Pandas package for data manupulation and Keras for model building.

 <details><summary>Python code</summary>